 Light rain likely in city

-New Delhi: It was a clear morning in the national capital on Sunday and the minimum temperature settled at 26.7 degrees Celsius, two notches below the season's normal, the Met office said.
+New Delhi: The national capital on Sunday recorded a minimum temperature of 25.6 degrees Celsius, three notches below normal, the India Meteorological Department said.

-The weather office has forecast partly cloudy sky with light rain and thundershowers at a few places.

-The relative humidity recorded at 8.30 am was 68 per cent and the city received five mm rainfall in the past 24 hours, according to weather department.
+The relative humidity at 8.30 am was recorded at 68 per cent.

-Saturday's maximum temperature was recorded at 38.7 degrees Celsius, a notch above normal, while the minimum settled at 25.6 degrees Celsius, three notches below the season's normal.

 Next Story